What is the Circular Economy?

 Circular economy can be measured using:

-- Circularity indicators: Metrics such as Material Circularity Indicator (MCI).
+• Circularity indicators: Helping with monitoring metrics such as Material Circularity Indicator (MCI).

-- Waste reduction rates: The amount of waste avoided is monitored.
+• Waste reduction rates: Monitoring the amount of waste avoided.

 Ready to #CloseTheGap?